yirouli/yirouli.github.io/research/dataviz.md

 * 3 researchers from the University of Waterloo, field of Engineering
 * 3 consultants (healthcare & VR game development) from collaborating VR game development company

-**Results:**
-A list of possible outcomes and metrics that can be collected.

 #### Ranking survey with semi-structured interview
 Due to restricted access to long-term care facilities during COVID-19, additional exercise professionals from local community programs were recrutied to continue investigate user preference and needs.
 Exercise professional were asked fill out a _survey_ to rank and comment on the identified potential metrics.
 Afterwards, a _semi-structured group interview_ was carried out to further discuss the results and insights.